ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 also state information associated with its interaction affordances (properties, actions, and events).

-TODO: Note that while the format for describing the state of properties is clearly governed by the schema information from the corresponding `sdfProperty` definition, it is still unclear how to best model the state of `sdfAction`s and
+[^other-affordances]

-`sdfEvent`s.
+[^other-affordances]: Note that while the format for describing the state of properties is clearly governed by the schema information from the corresponding `sdfProperty` definition, it is still unclear how to best model the state of `sdfAction`s and `sdfEvent`s.

 The following examples are based on {{-non-affordance}} and {{-digital-twin}}.
 {{code-off-device-instance}} shows a proofshot that captures the state of a